-Figure 32 - Example of a TRICS® Vehicle Occupants count
+Figure 32 - Example of a TRICS Vehicle Occupants count

 - 19.6.
 Using the figures shown in Figure 32 as an example, the method of calculating the sum of vehicle occupant arrivals can be explained.
-If we look at the 0700-0800 inbound period there are 75 vehicles with 1 occupant, 22 vehicles with 2 occupants, and 3 vehicles with 3 occupants.
-Therefore, the total number of inbound vehicle occupants for this period can be calculated using the following formula: 75 + (22\2) + (3\3) = 128 - 19.7.
+If we look at the 0900-1000 inbound period there are 37 vehicles with 1 occupant, 20 vehicles with 2 occupants, 3 vehicles with 3 occupants and 1 vehicle with 5 occupants.
+Therefore, the total number of inbound vehicle occupants for this period can be calculated using the following formula: 37 + (20\2) + (3\3) + (1\5) = 91 - 19.7.
 It should also be noted that the first arrivals "1" column does not just show the number of inbound vehicles with just a driver that visited the site.
 The vehicle occupants within this column will be a combination of drivers on their own that arrived at the site, and single passengers who are picked up/dropped off by a driver who is not visiting the site.
 The same approach continues through the "2", "3", "4" columns etc. - 19.8.
 It is important to understand that the Vehicle Occupants count does not differentiate between site-visiting drivers and passengers.
-Therefore, TRICS® users will need to make their own estimations based on assumptions with regards to this, applying their professional judgement.
-It should be made clear in reporting that any such assumptions used to estimate any drivers/passengers split were made outside of the TRICS® process, with the user's own method used to estimate this split also being clearly explained.
+Therefore, TRICS users will need to make their own estimations based on assumptions with regards to this, applying their professional judgement.
+It should be made clear in reporting that any such assumptions used to estimate any drivers/passengers split were made outside of the TRICS process, with the user's own method used to estimate this split also being clearly explained.
 Should auditors of reports see splits between drivers and passengers without such explanatory detail they should contact whoever produced the report for further clarification. - 19.9.
 The Vehicle Occupants count can assist users in providing an indication of the level of "car sharing" taking place at any individual multi-modal site.
 Again, users would need to make some assumptions and apply their professional judgement after examining a Vehicle Occupants count to arrive at estimates for car sharing activity, so if presenting such estimates in reports their assumptions and methods used should always be clearly explained. - 19.10.
+Something else to note is that the number of vehicles with 1 occupant, 2 occupants, 3 occupants etc in the Vehicle Occupants count may not necessarily equal the corresponding number of vehicles (for a survey period or direction) in the Total Vehicles count, as any vehicles with 0 occupants would not be represented in the Vehicle Occupants count.
+For example, if a car driver drops a passenger off at a site being surveyed and then drives away, although the vehicle will be recorded as both an arrival and a departure in the Total Vehicles count, it will only be recorded as a vehicle with 1 occupant arrival in the Vehicle Occupants count, with it being excluded from the departures count.

+19.11.
 To view the vehicle occupancy split in a more visual format, users can click on the "Occupancy Split" icon at the top of the count screen, and an Occupancy Split Graph (see Figure 33) will then be displayed.
 In this graph the total number of vehicles is shown on the y axis, with the occupants per vehicle shown on the x axis.